Estes Park School District iPad Program 2020-22

 Inappropriate media may not be stored on the iPad.
 This includes but is not limited to: The presence of weapons, pornographic materials, inappropriate language, and references to tobacco, alcohol, drugs, and violence.
 Possession of pornographic materials associated with minors is governed by both school policy and by state and federal law.
 Students are advised that any infractions of this policy may be dealt with as a criminal offense.

 SECTION 6: GENERAL CARE

 Students are responsible for the care and safekeeping of the iPad registered to them.
+The district-required case must be used at all times.
 District-owned iPads that are damaged or fail to work properly must be taken to the media center as soon as possible.